The decking dilemma—which to choose?

 To retain the color, you have to clean it and reseal it every year or two, and even then it’s a losing battle.
 I’ve never seen 10-year-old cedar for a wood deck that still had that warm, rich look of new wood.
 Cedar is also soft; when used for stairs or for decks where furniture gets dragged around a lot, the edges in particular can get beat up.
 Finally, the cost of the cedar is moderate, more than pressure-treated but somewhat less than composite.

 If economy and longevity are your bag, go with pressure-treated wood.
 It’s stainable, hard enough to resist abuse, and many brands carry a lifetime (though limited) warranty.
 But beware, not all treated woods are created equal.
 The standard treated decking at my local lumberyard costs less than cedar.
 But inexpensive treated wood is often full of moisture and will shrink unevenly and twist when it dries.
 One homeowner told me, “Yeah, my treated deck may last forever—but it’s going to look BAD forever, too.”

 We suggest you buy “choice,” “premium” or “select” treated boards.
 At about 40 percent more per linear foot, you’ll pay more, but the boards have fewer knots and straighter grain.
 And, since many of the higher grade choices are kiln-dried both before and after pressure treatment, they have less tendency to warp.

 If near-zero maintenance is your goal, buy composite decking.
 Most is made from recycled plastic and wood chips or sawdust.
 It’s more expensive than cedar for a wood deck, but once it’s down, it won’t rot, splinter or twist.
 The color change is even (though in shady, damp areas it can turn dark, like the example in the photo).
 You can even stain most types after four to six months.
-Since the material is defect free, you can use every inch.
+Since composite deck material is defect free, you can use every inch.
 Maintenance involves spraying it off with a hose.
 Some people don’t like the look of the stuff and it’s cold on bare feet.
 But if you want to relax on your deck instead of work on it, bite the bullet and spend the extra cash.